omerfuyar/Code-Romeo/CONTRIBUTING.md

 ### Others

-Other elements like types, enums and macros must have a brief documentation block explaining their purpose:
+Other elements like types, enums and macros (if not explicit like `Vector3_One`) must have a brief documentation block explaining their purpose:

 ``` C
 /// @brief The resize multiplier used when the ListArray size reached to the capacity when adding new item